Patterns

 Just a plate of current fashion,

-Tripping by in high-heeled, ribboned shoes.
+Tripping by in high heeled ribboned shoes.

-Not a softness anywhere about me,
+No softness anywhere about me,

-Only whale-bone and brocade.
+Only whale bone and brocade.

-And I sink on a seat in the shade
+And I sink onto a seat in the shade of a lime tree,

-Wars against the stiff brocade.
+As my passion wars against the stiff brocade.

-The daffodils and squills
+The daffodils and squills flutter in the breeze

 As they please.

-For the lime tree is in blossom
+I weep for the lime tree in blossom,

 In the marble fountain